 Hats Become A Status Symbol

-During the 18thand 19thcentury, hats were often an indicator of one’s place within society.
+century, hats were often an indicator of one’s place within society.
 Only wealthy upper-class women had the money to afford wearing stylish hats when going out in public.
-Women in lower classes instead wore mob caps – unstructured hats made of linen that kept the hair clean and covered during daily chores.
+Women in lower classes instead wore mob caps - unstructured hats made of linen that kept the hair clean and covered during daily chores.
 These hats were only worn indoors and were typically only worn by women who ranked lower in social status, such as servants, maids, or other working women.
 These mob caps became quite indicative of a woman’s place within society.

 Hats During the Victorian Era